OfficeDev/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 -   The shared test suite implements MS-FSSHTTP and is shared with MS-WOPI to verify whether or not MS-FSSHTTP can be sent as an HTTP body by using the MS-WOPI transport format.
+-   MS-ONESTORE can be transmitted using the File Synchronization via SOAP over HTTP Protocol by Shared adapter.
 -   All protocol adapters communicate directly with an SUT.

 Common library